dylan-jayatilaka/tonto/README.md

 # Welcome to Tonto!
 [![Build Status](https://travis-ci.org/dylan-jayatilaka/tonto.svg?branch=master)](https://travis-ci.org/dylan-jayatilaka/tonto)
+## 0. WARNING

+Master, although stable, is very old, but is kept for CrystalExplorer compatability.
+The active branch is release.
+There is a good chance that release-no-ptr will be the latest version eventually, and be merged into release, and thereafter in quiakc succession, into master.

 ## 1. Get ready ...

 * If you're not planning on modifying tonto source (i.e. developing), we recommend downloading the latest release for your platform.
+But see section 0 above!

 * If you want to develop, first install `git` and and follow the compile instructions below.